Shin Jae-young

 Shin Jae-young (born November 18, 1989) is a South Korean former professional baseball pitcher for the Kiwoom Heroes of the KBO League.

 2016

-He even won the KBO Rookie of the Year with an ERA of 15 wins, seven losses and 3.90 wins in the 2016 season.
-Thanks to these achievements, the company signed an annual salary contract for next season for 110 million won, a whopping 307 percent increase.
+Jae-young won the KBO Rookie of the Year Award with an ERA of 15 wins, seven losses, and 3.90 wins in the 2016 season.
+Because of these achievements, the company signed an annual salary contract for the next season for 110 million won, a 307% increase.